PRBioimages/vesselsegmentation/3dunet_results/from_scratch_test6_last/prediction/other/quantify/readme.txt

-output folder for storing quantitative results
+The output folder for storing quantitative results.